edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * Sketch1 - this was the second input selection, and it can be remapped to another sketch (must also be a node sketch)
 * Weights - exactly the same as in ControlPoly_3L

-At this stage, take a moment to hide/show the different objects by selecting them in the model tree
+At this stage, take a moment to hide/show the different objects by selecting them in the model tree.
+Trun the model around and inspect.

+Note that the two node

+####10
 Select the ControlPoly_2N object and click the CubicCurve4 macro
 ![04](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/icons/CubicCurve4.png?raw=true)
 ![14](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_14%20non%20planar%20CubicCurve4%20object.png?raw=true)